brainfinance/StackdriverLogging/README.md

 ## Bootstrapping
 A factory is used to instantiate `StackdriverLogHandler` instances.
 Before bootstrapping your swift-log `LoggingSystem`, you must first call the  `StackdriverLogHandler.Factory.prepare(_:_:)` function with your logging destination.
-The Logging destination can be either the standard output which would be whats expected under a gcp Cloud Run environment or a file of your choice.
+The Logging destination can be either the standard output or a file of your choice.
 You are also responsible for gracefully shutting down the NIO dependencies used internally by the `StackdriverLogHandler.Factory` by calling its shutdown function, preferably in a defer statement right after preparing the factory.
 ```swift
 try StackdriverLogHandler.Factory.prepare(for: .stdout)